Login

 Class 10: Personality of the creative and those who manage them - Saintilan Ch.
 3

-Class 11: Attitudes and the creative industries - Saintilan Ch.
+Class 11: Attitudes and motivation in the creative industries - Saintilan Ch.
 4

 Class 12: Group case study + discussion

-Class 13: Motivation in creative organizations - Saintilan Ch.
+Class 13: Conflict and negotiation in creative industries - Saintilan Ch.
 5

 Class 15: Group case study + discussion